gkjohnson/js-framerate-optimizer/README.md

 The optimize function is called whenever an optimization should take place, either to improve performance or quality.
 The `delta` argument is the amount of milliseconds difference between the target framerate and the current framerate.
 A negative value means that less work should be done to hit the target.

-The optimize function _must_ return `true` if the setting was optimized and 'false' if no optimization could occur, ie the setting being tweaked could not be turned down any further or is at the lowest acceptable setting.
+The optimize function _must_ return `true` if the setting was optimized and 'false' if no optimization could occur, ie the setting being optimized could not be turned down any further or is at the lowest acceptable setting.

 ## TODO
-- Add delayed / async tweaks so the optimizer can only continue after the tweak says to. (can be handled with enable disable before and after change)
+- Add delayed / async optimizations so the optimizer can only continue after the optimization says to. (can be handled with enable disable before and after change)
-- Add "stable" option for expensive tweaks so they will only be run on the first pass.
 - Examples / tests
-- Normalize vocabulary (tweak, optimize, work, quality, performance)
+- Normalize vocabulary (work, quality, performance)
 - Allow for option that only allows for continually optimzing _downward_ to improve framerate over time